 - Place a few slices of apple along the strip of puff pastry and fold it over so that the apple slices are in between.
 Gently roll up the apple and pastry into a rose shape and place it in the prepared muffin tray.
 Repeat until all 12 roses are rolled up.

-- Bake in the oven for 25-30 minutes, or until edges are golden brown and apples are tender.
+- Bake in the oven for 30 minutes, or until edges are golden brown, apples are tender and the inside is cooked.
 Allow to cool for 10 minutes before serving.
 Sprinkle with powdered sugar if desired.

 - The lemon juice and apples should be slightly wilted to make them bendable and easy to work with.
 You can also microwave them for 30 seconds to make more pliable.

 - Large apples work well and are easier to work with than small ones.

 - Use a pizza cutter for easy slicing when cutting the pastry dough.

 - Make sure pastry dough is fully cooked.
 If edges start to get browned early, cover loosely with a sheet of aluminun foil so the pastries do not burn.